EGPostema/DrawerDissect/README.md

 # Introduction to DrawerDissect

-**Welcome to DrawerDissect, an AI-powered method for extracting specimen-level photos and data from whole drawers of insects!**
+**Welcome to DrawerDissect, an AI-powered method for processing whole drawers of insects!**

-The goal of this python-based pipeline is to get individual-level photographs and data (taxonomic, geographic, phenotypic) from large, high-resolution images that contain many insect specimens.
+Using a combination of object detection, segmentation, and large-language models, this pipeline extracts individual-level photographs and data (taxonomic, geographic, phenotypic) from large, high-resolution images that contain many insect specimens.
 Normally, extracting this information takes an enormous amount of time and effort.
-With DrawerDissect, these outputs can be extracted automatically!
+With DrawerDissect, these outputs can be extracted (mostly) automatically.

 <img width="1451" alt="Screenshot 2024-12-12 at 9 51 46 AM" src="https://github.com/user-attachments/assets/385ecb70-589a-4903-9027-ae876ca2decf" />

 For more information on this project, [SEE THE FULL ARTICLE PRE-PRINT HERE](https://www.authorea.com/)